On Air Now

 Taylor Swift is re-recording six albums after her back catalogue was sold to a private equity firm, but which songs and albums is she heading back into the studio to recreate?

-Taylor Swift has a whopping 10 successful albums to her name and is re-recording six of them so she owns the complete rights to every single one of her creations.
+Taylor Swift has a whopping 11 successful studio albums to her name and is re-recording six of them so she owns the complete rights to every single one of her creations.

-We’ve already heard the new version of 'Fearless', with six new songs that never made it to the original EP added to the track list, and her re-release of 'Red' is taking us all back to 2012.
+We’ve already heard the new version of 'Fearless', with six new songs that never made it to the original EP added to the track list, and her re-release of 'Red' took us all back to 2012, this time with a 10-minute version of the heart-wrenching ballad 'All Too Well'.

-But which 'Taylor's Version' album are we getting next, and why?
+Which 'Taylor's Version' album is next and how many is she re-recording all together?
 Here are all the details you need to know…

 Here’s a list of the albums Taylor has already re-recorded/is recording all over again: